-All teachers develop, design and implement differentiated learning programs with deliberate adjustments to content, process, product and learning environment, using the Differentiation Adjustment Tool.
+All teachers develop, design and implement differentiated learning programs with deliberate adjustments to content, process, product and learning environment, to meet the specific learning needs of HPG students.
+Through ongoing data collection, teachers analyse and evaluate the effectiveness of differentiated programs and provisions.